BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: Benchmark of Objective Quality Metrics

 \subsection{Evaluation Criteria}

-The whole dataset was used for the evaluation.
-For learning-based objective quality metrics, no training or fine-tuning is applied prior to evaluation.
-Evaluation of the objective quality performances were made with 2 main methods.
-First analysis relies on traditional measures to analyze the correlation between metric predictions and MOS.
-Second analysis relies on statistical significance of the differences between pairs of stimuli.
-It measures the metric performance based on the capability of identifying significantly different pairs.
+We evaluate the performance of the selected metrics in three different scenarios.
+In Section \ref{subsec:broad_quality_eval}, we aim to assess the perceptual quality of the PPC covering the \textit{entire quality range}.
+This is the most generic and traditional evaluation scenario for quality metrics.
+In Section \ref{subsec:high_quality_eval}, we evaluate the performance of the metrics in the \textit{high-quality range}.
+This scenario is particularly relevant for applications such as content production, high-quality streaming, and digital twins, where maintaining the highest visual fidelity is crucial.
+In Section \ref{subsec:intra_src_eval}, we evaluate the metric performances for their \textit{sensitivity to quality differences} within different versions of the same point cloud content.
+This evaluation scenario is especially suitable to optimization scenarios such as point cloud compression and enhancement, and as loss functions in end-to-end PC learning pipelines.
+For broad and high-quality range evaluation scenarios, we employ traditional correlation measures, while Krasula's method~\cite{krasula2016metriceval} is used for the Intra-SRC evaluation scenario.

-\textbf{Correlation measures:} Pearson's linear correlation coefficient (PLCC) measures the prediction accuracy of the objective metrics whereas Spearman's rank-order correlation coefficient (SROCC) measures the strength of prediction monotonicity~\cite{itu2019recP1401}.
-Following the recommendations~\cite{itu2019recBT500, itu2019recP1401}, a 4 parameter polynomial function was fitted prior to evaluation.
-Both PLCC and SROCC, the values are in the range [0, 1] and higher values indicate a better correlation.
+\textbf{Correlation measures:} Pearson's linear correlation coefficient (PLCC) measures the prediction accuracy of the objective metrics and Spearman's rank-order correlation coefficient (SROCC) measures the strength of prediction monotonicity~\cite{itu2019recP1401}.
+Following the recommendations~\cite{itu2019BT500, itu2019recP1401}, a 5-parameter logistic function was fitted prior to evaluation.
+For both PLCC and SROCC, the values are in the range [0, 1] and higher values indicate a better correlation.